ghulando/ai-stuff/README.md

 ## 🤝 License

 This repository is for educational and experimental purposes.
-Please respect the licenses of individual AI models and tools used within these experiments.